MOST OF US WILL NEVER DO GREAT THINGS, BUT WE CAN ALL DO SMALL THINGS IN A GREAT WAY.

 Musicians & Bands

-If you want to perform at Off The Tracks Festival get in touch.
-Post your CD and short biography to us.
-We can’t guarantee you a spot but we’ll be in touch if we can offer you one.
-Our programme is often bursting at the seams but we try to nurture a few up-and-coming acts if we can.
+Bands and musicians wishing to perform at Off The Tracks Festival please fill out the form on this link.
+Our programme is often bursting at the seams, but we try to nurture a few up-and-coming acts if we can.
 We listen to every CD that is submitted to us.

-Email your details to us or use the form below to get in touch.
+Email your details to us or use the form on our contact page to get in touch.

 A festival for free?
 It’d be rude not to!
 After a shift you’re free to enjoy the rest of the day and soak up the atmosphere with the smug satisfaction of a job well done and a bit of enjoyment well-deserved.